lofar-astron/PyBDSF/doc/source/process_image.rst

         No color corrections are applied during averaging.
 However, unless the source spectral index is very steep or the channels are very wide, the correction is minimal.
 See :ref:`colorcorrections` for details.

 * Flux densities are measured for both individual Gaussians and for total sources.
-Once source flux densities have been measured in each channel, the SEDs are fit with a polynomial function.
-The best-fit parameters are then included in any catalogs that are written out (see :ref:`write_catalog`).
+Once source flux densities have been measured in each channel, the SEDs are fit with the following power-law model: :math:`S_\nu \propto \nu^\alpha`, where :math:`\alpha` is the spectral index.
+The resulting best-fit spectral index is then included in any catalogs that are written out (see :ref:`write_catalog`).
 In addition, plots of the fits can be viewed with the ``show_fit`` task (see :ref:`showfit`).

 The options for this module are as follows: